KaisoX24/YouTube-Video-Collector/README.md

-# 📺 ChannelSort: YouTube Playlist Collector
+# 📺 YouTube Playlist Collector

 A powerful Streamlit app that collects videos from multiple YouTube channels (using @handles), sorts them, and organizes them into virtual playlists of up to 5000 videos each.